 OMR can be very useful but you connect expect full accuracy of automatic transcription.
 Results can vary greatly!

-We hope that this article has helped you learn new things about OMR and converting your PDF sheet music straight into MIDI.
+I hope that this article has helped you learn new things about OMR and how to convert your PDF sheet music straight into MIDI.

 Even though this technology still has a way to go to becoming a standard practice, it’s in a really good way and has become useful for many composers and arrangers.